quabug/EntitiesBT/README.md

 Behavior Tree framework based on and used for Unity Entities (DOTS)

 ## Why another Behavior Tree framework?
-While developing my new game by using Unity Entities, I found that the existing BT frameworks are not support Entities out of box and also lack of compatibility with plugins like [odin](https://odininspector.com/), so I decide to write my own.
+Existing BT frameworks are not support Entities out of box.

 ## Features
 - Actions are easy to read/write data from/to entity.